fwilkerson/datasist/README.md

 `yarn test`&nbsp;&nbsp;or&nbsp;&nbsp;`npm test`

-To get started with filebase import the module and point it at your desired database directory.
+To use filebase import the module and point it at your desired database directory.
 Then you can create an object with a set of functions to modify a specific file.

 ```javascript
 const filebase = require('/location/of/filebase')